-The GenICam standard benefits everyone involved in the design, deployment, and maintenance of high-speed digital video sources.
-In particular, application developers employ GenICam to:
+The GenICam standard cost-reduces the design, deployment, and maintenance of high-speed video applications by:

 How is it managed?

-- GenApi: This module defines the format of an XML file that captures the features of a device.
-GenApi also specifies how to access and control the features.
-All GenICam-compliant devices must contain an XML file that conforms to this format.
+- GenApi – which defines the format of an extensible mark-up language (XML) file that captures and specifies how to access and control the features of a compliant camera or other imaging product.
+GenICam-compliant devices must contain an XML file that conforms to this format;

-- Standard Features Naming Convention: This module standardizes the names of more than 220 commonly used camera features.
-To comply with GigE Vision, seven of the features are mandatory.
+- Standard Features Naming Convention (SFNC) – which standardizes the names of more than 220 commonly used camera features.
+To comply with GigE Vision and USB3 Vision, only a handful of the features are mandatory.
 The rest are either recommended or optional.
-Compliance with the naming convention is important for interoperability, as it frees application software from the complexity of situations where vendors call the same feature by different names, such as, 'Brightness' and 'Gain'.
+Compliance with the naming convention is important for interoperability, as it frees application software from the complexity of situations where vendors call the same feature by different names, such as, 'Brightness' and 'Gain';

-- CLProtocol: This module allows cameras that comply with the Camera Link® standard to be accessed through GenApi.
-It defines the format of a dynamic-link library that converts a vendor-specific serial protocol to a GenApi interface.
+- CLProtocol – which allows cameras that comply with the Camera Link standard to be accessed through GenApi.